Weights are for fine tuning search relevance.

 By raising the weight of title and popularity, our search results will score matches within the title higher than in the body.
 How much higher depends on the difference between the body and title fields.

-We have added popularity too, as that will ensure that users find content that other users tend to find, allowing you to ensure quality across your most important pages.
+We have added popularity, too.
+That will ensure that people find content that other people tend to find.

 What if you have multiple DocumentTypes?